-You can always compile the code without the -processor command-line option, but in that case no checking of the type annotations is performed.
+If you compile code without the -processor command-line option, no checking of the type annotations is performed.
 Furthermore, only explicitly-written annotations are written to the .class file; defaulted annotations are not, and this will interfere with type-checking of clients that use your code.
-Therefore, it is strongly recommended that whenever you are creating .class files that will be distributed or compiled against, you run the type-checkers for all the annotations that your have written.
+Therefore, you create .class files that will be distributed or compiled against, you should run the type-checkers for all the annotations that you have written.